 So, has Toyota achieved its new vision for the RAV4?
 We certainly think so.
-While I have a preference for high-performance and sports cars, the RAV4 was enjoyable to me as a driving enthusiast.
+While I have a preference for high-performance and sports cars, the RAV4 was enjoyable to me as a driving enthusiast, for an SUV, at everyday speeds.
 With its regular strong points such as its utility, and features, what’s not to like?.
 Well, there is the pricing, which is higher than the previous version.
 However, Toyota delivers significant value in this new model.
 Pricing starts at TT$345K on the mid-spec version, TT$375K on the fully loaded version with fabric seats, and TT$419K for the fully loaded version with leather seats.
 So you’ve gotten a review from us, now all that’s left for you to do is go take a demo drive with one of the sales representatives from Toyota!

 While I have a preference for high-performance and sports cars, the RAV4 was enjoyable to me as a driving enthusiast.
 With its regular strong points such as its utility, space, and features, what’s not to like?

 Technical Specifications: Toyota RAV4 2.0 Auto High-spec (as tested)